 Conditions treated with corticosteroids

-Some of the conditions treated with corticosteroids (cortisol-like drugs) include:
+A number of common conditions respond well when treated with corticosteroids (cortisol-like drugs) including:

 - Addison's disease – an autoimmune disorder that stops the adrenal glands from making sufficient hormones, including cortisol.